guitar-etc/TransactionalDataStructure/README.md

   2. Outer transaction will end the inner transactions the same way it ends, when it ends.

 ### TODO.
-1. Handle Multi-Thread
+1. ~~Handle Multi-Thread~~
-2. Shared lock?
-Exclusive Lock?
+2. ~~Shared lock?
+Exclusive Lock?~~
-  1. Copy the instance only if a modify operation is performed.
-4. Allow non-transactional operations during a transaction?
+3. Will not allow. ~~Allow non-transactional operations during a transaction?
-5. Copying the entire list is costly.
+4. Copying the entire list is costly.
+Copy the instance only if a modify operation is performed for better performance.
+  1. Or maintain addSet and deleteSet to apply the changes lazily to "impl".
+Implementing conditional logic for all public methods based on what's in addSet and deleteSet feels too complicated effort.
+  2. Come up with some lazy clone technique?
+    1. clone on write? clone on 10+ writes?
+5. Handle Multi-Thread better.